Larissa Kalaus

-Larissa Marković (née Kalaus; 24 June 1996) is a Croatian handballer for Kisvárdai KC and the Croatian national team.
+Larissa Marković (née Kalaus; 24 June 1996) is a retired Croatian handballer who was last played for Kisvárdai KC and the Croatian national team.

-She participated at the 2018 European Women's Handball Championship and the 2020 European Women's Handball Championship where Croatia took bronze medals.
+She participated in the 2018 European Women's Handball Championship and the 2020 European Women's Handball Championship where Croatia took bronze medals.

+She represented Croatia in 55 international matches; she played her last match on 12 April 2026, against Kosovo in qualifiers for the 2026 European Championship.